WG for Weather and Climate Extremes

 Subscription form

-Online semiar series
+Online seminar series

 1st07 Oct, 2024Footprint of the air-sea momentum transfer saturation observed by ocean wave buoy network in extreme tropical cyclonesTomoya Shimura(Disaster Prevention Research Institute, Kyoto U.)